Class Info

 Curriculum

-All classes have a timetable of lessons in line with the National Curriculum, group projects and time for self-directed learning.
+All classes up to KS3 have a timetable of lessons in line with the National Curriculum, group projects and time for self-directed learning.
 A range of GCSE’s is offered for 14-16 year olds.
 Supporting young people to develop as critical thinkers is key to our approach to teaching.

 All young people work closely with their teacher and parent/carer, to support their learning choices, pick up on any difficulties, and ensure their needs are being met within the classroom.

-At the end of Class 4 the class teacher helps each young person to construct their learning programme and to choose their GCSE’s or route that best supports their interests and next steps.
+At the end of KS3 the form tutor and subject teachers help each young person to construct their learning programme and to choose their GCSE’s or route that best supports their interests and next steps.

 Additional educational needs

-We work to meet the needs of the whole class and adapt and accommodate the learning and the environment accordingly.
+Although we have a mainstream demographic, we work to meet the needs of the whole class and adapt and accommodate the learning and the environment accordingly.
 This takes a profound shift of mindset that moves away from the typical developmental path considered the ‘norm’, and instead works on the basis that the ‘norm’ encompasses a wide range of difference and diversity.
-In widening our viewpoint to see ‘normal’ as something that is human-made, that privileges culturally specific ways of being, we change the possibilities and the answers.

 Our focus on relationships, routines and participation, does not mean some young people don’t need additional support, but our belief is that the school environment should not exacerbate the challenges young people face.